silver-language/workspace-silver/task/doing/2024/experiment - document format.md

 The names become like ids, which could be useful for anchors and such, but could also be ommitted as anonymous nodes:

 	myDoc: Document
-		H1 This is the heading of the document
+		Title 'This is the heading of the document'

 		Paragraph
 			lorum ipsum